 I think of this sometimes, and am reminded that often the things that most annoy us about others are the things that enable them to do the work that we admire.

 For example, I believe that it was George Fox’s arrogance that allowed him to challenge the powers that be and to persevere in the face of great resistance and personal risk to found our spiritual community.
-I wonder if Greta Thunberg’s Aspergers allows her to resist the social pressure that would have crippled me as a teenager and to do what she knows is right.
 Closer to home, I think of a Friend who is annoyingly persistent when they want something, not taking no for an answer.
 That fact has allowed them to do amazing things in the local community.
+In my work with anti-racism, the ability and willingness to be impolite and confrontational is sometimes needed to call out micro (or macro) aggressions.
+Or to speak truth to power.

 We are made the way we are for a reason, and we might think about exploring the usefulness our “not-normality” can bring to our community.
 We try to get rid of our weirdnesses, but they are also our strengths.
 We need them to do the work we are called to do.